 20. Q. Para 6 What functions can Special Operations Forces provide outside designated theaters of war?

-A: can shape potential operational environments by working with host nation or friendly indigenous forces to assist with conflict avoidance or mitigation and set the conditions
+A: they can shape potential operational environments by working with host nation or friendly indigenous forces.

 21. Q. Para 7 What do special operations forces continuously study?